BenWassa/drop/docs/documentation/BUG_FIXES.md

 ## Issues Fixed

 ### 1. ✅ Backup Folder Permission Persistence
-**Problem:** Users had to re-select backup folder and grant permissions every time they reopened the app after some time or updates.
+**Problem:** Users had to re-select backup folder and grant permissions every time they reopened the app after closing the browser.

-**Root Cause:** The `validateExistingBackup()` method was incorrectly calling `requestPermission()` every time the app started, which prompts the user for permission even if it was previously granted.
-This bypassed the proper permission checking flow.
+**Root Cause:** File System Access API permissions don't persist across browser sessions by design.
+When the app restarted, `queryPermission()` returned "prompt" instead of "granted", causing validation to fail and the stored handle to be discarded.

 **Fix:**
-- Changed `validateExistingBackup()` to use `this.ensurePermission(handle, 'readwrite', false)` instead of directly calling `requestPermission()`
-- This properly checks if permission is already granted using `queryPermission()` without prompting the user
+- Modified `ensurePermission()` to automatically request permission when status is "prompt" and `request=true`
+- Updated `validateExistingBackup()` to pass `request=true` so permissions are re-requested automatically on app startup
+- This provides seamless backup restoration without manual reconfiguration

 **Result:**
-- Backup folder and permissions now persist correctly across app sessions
+- Backup folder and permissions are automatically restored on app restart
-- Users only need to re-select folder if permission was actually lost (due to browser updates, clearing data, etc.)
-- App startup no longer triggers unnecessary permission prompts
+- Users get a permission prompt only when needed (not every time)
+- If permission is denied, the handle is properly discarded and user must reconfigure
+- Clean user experience with persistent backup functionality

 ---